shurtech/shurtech.github.io/index.md

-# Stephen Hurtuk – Solutions Architect | DevOps Engineer | Cloud Strategist
+# Steve Hurtuk – Solutions Architect | DevOps Engineer | Cloud Strategist

 Welcome to **hurtuk.io** – the professional space of Steve Hurtuk, a strategic-minded Solutions Architect with over a decade of experience in IT engineering and six years specializing in DevOps and cloud infrastructure.